 In addition to the elective Band and Choir and Guitar classes, every student has music classes as part of their regular curriculum, taught by the excellent Rebekka Nores.
 Sunriver Music Festival has partnered with Three Rivers School throughout the years to help purchase and maintain instruments and accessories, orchestra chairs, printed music, and much more, with the help of grants from Sunriver Women's Club, Sunriver Rotary, and others.

 After School Orchestra is one of the newer joys we've been able to share with Three Rivers School.
 We've hired AJ Jimenez to introduce 12-20 kids, mostly 4th and 5th graders, to violin, viola, and cello.
 These kids, most all who have not played an instrument before, learn the basics of music reading and technique, and have multiple performances throughout the school year.

 Would you like to partner with the Festival in strengthening music education in South Deschutes County?
 Donations of any amount are gratefully accepted.
-You can specify if you'd like your donation to go toward the Young Artists Scholarships or to the grassroots music education programs at Three Rivers and La Pine Schools.
+You can direct your donation toward the Young Artists Scholarships or to the grassroots music education programs at Three Rivers and La Pine Schools.

-Please specify how you'd like your donation designated in the comments field after clicking "Add to Cart".
-Thank you!
+Please click here to make a donation.
+You may specify how you'd like your donation designated in the comments field after clicking "Add to Cart".